 You may find this tutorial on making a boule useful:

-Preheat your oven to the hottest temperature you can.
-Ideally 230c-250c.
+Preheat your oven.
+Please check what temperature the dutch oven you are using can cope with, the ones we sell work at 220c).
 We are going to cook the dough cold.
 Cold dough will contain trapped co2 gas.
 Cooking the dough cold will release the gas further aiding in the bread rising in the oven.
 If you want to get technical this is known as the cold dough oven spring technique.

 Line your dutch oven with baking paper and place your shaped dough into it.
 The dutch oven does not need to hot or preheated.